 In what was a disappointing send off for some of the CA Technologies Brumbies veterans, including Captain Matt Giteau and Mitchell Chapman, the Waratahs put up a dominant performance as they secured a place in the Super Rugby finals series.

-CA Technologies Brumbies Head Coach Tony Rea has named his team to take on the Waratahs at Canberra Stadium on Saturday night.
-Several changes have taken place from the team that lost to the Crusaders in Nelson two weeks ago.
+CA Technologies Brumbies Head Coach Tony Rea has named his team to take on the Waratahs this Saturday night, with the goal of finishing the final three games of the season with three wins firmly in sight.

 Rea had the pleasure of naming an almost unchanged line-up from the one that defeated the Rebels last Friday night, with Josh Valentine returning to the bench from injury while Ita Vaea is back from suspension.
 Making way for Valentine and Vaea are Nic White and Sam Carter

 Brumbies Rugby are holding Junior Development Clinics over the July School Holidays in and around Canberra.

 Clinics are open for anyone aged from Under 8’s to Under 14’s and will be held at the Brumbies Training ground, Griffith Oval #2, Captain Cook Crescent, Griffith.